SSameer20/Docker-Automation/README.md

 # Docker Automation
-The project aims to automate Docker container management tasks using Python scripts.
+The project aims to automate Docker container management tasks using Interface.
 Docker is a popular platform for containerization, enabling developers to package applications and their dependencies into isolated containers.
 Automation of Docker tasks can streamline development workflows, improve efficiency, and ensure consistency across environments.

 ## Technologies Used